danjebs/ioc-website/_posts/2016-12-19-what-is-flow-and-how-itll-maximise-your-productivity.md

 Wherever we go, things are always vying for our attention.
 Distractions are absolute flow breakers.
 In fact, little things like responding to an email notification can have a more significant impact on our focus than we think - research shows after getting distracted, it can take anywhere between 15-25 minutes to get back into the swing of things, especially things that are completely unrelated to the task at hand.
 A couple of these distractions a day equals a lot of lost productivity!

 An obvious fix for this is turning off your notifications, and scheduling in certain email/text responding times for when you want to get focused.
 For example, you can check your emails and tell your friends you're going offline for a bit first thing before you start work, check them again when you grab lunch, and then at 4 pm before you finish work.
 The world has never ended if you don't respond to a text within an hour, and 24 hours is the usual professional courtesy extended to email replies, so you're in the clear there.
-If that doesn't allay your concerns, just remember, if something was truly urgent, people would call you! &nbsp;No-one communicates something life-threatening through text messages.
+If that doesn't allay your concerns, just remember, if something was truly urgent, people would call you!
+No-one communicates something life-threatening through text messages.

 Another way to stay focused on the present is daily mindfulness meditation.
 Short sessions every day are like taking your brain to the gym, training it not to chase distracting thoughts, and being aware of what you're doing in the present.
 Even simple things like focusing on your breathing and posture can gently bring your mind back to the task at hand.